 Pummelos should be eaten as fresh as possible for the best flavor.
 They can be kept refrigerated or at room temperature.
-They are an excellent source of Vitamin C. In China, pummelos are thought to be an aid in digestion, making them even more popular.
+They are an excellent source of Vitamin C. In China, pummelos are thought to be an aid to digestion, making them even more popular.

-Most Asian pears will last about 30-60 days when refrigerated, but it is always best to eat as soon as possible.
+Most Asian pears will last about 30-60 days when refrigerated, but it is always best to eat them as soon as possible.
 Store them in the refrigerator, wrapped carefully so they will not bruise.
 Most apple pears are handpicked and individually wrapped to prevent any bruising in shipping.
 Asian pears are a good source of Vitamin B and potassium.
-They are also low in calories (about 44 per 3 oz.) making them the perfect snack.
+They are also low in calories (about 44 per 3 oz.), making them the perfect snack.

-Also called niño, ladyfinger, or finger bananas, baby bananas are somewhat smaller than even the most popular yellow Cavendish banana, and are actually sweeter.
-They are native to tropical countries like Central and South America, the Caribbean and Mexico.
+Also called niño, ladyfinger, or finger bananas, baby bananas are smaller than the most popular yellow Cavendish banana, and are actually sweeter.
+They are native to tropical climes like Central and South America, the Caribbean and Mexico.
 Familiar in Latin American, African and Asian cooking, baby bananas are amazingly versatile.
 This small, crunchy specialty banana is usually eaten out of hand or sliced raw in fruit salads.
 Did you know… that the banana is considered an almost perfect food?
 The banana is very low in sodium, high in potassium, and contains approximately 6 vitamins and 11 other minerals.

 The shape of this banana is flatter, smaller and squarer, yet just as versatileas other bananas.
-The burro banana is described as having a tangy lemony flavor.
+The burro banana is described as having a tangy, lemony flavor.
 Once ripe, the soft flesh is creamy white or yellow with some firmness toward the center.
 Used when firm, the burro banana can be sliced and added to cereals or made into banana chips.
 The burro, softened, can also be mashed and used in cake and other dessert recipes.

 A sweet banana with a touch of raspberry flavor, the short and plump red banana is easy to distinguish.
 The slightly pink and creamy flesh within a reddish-purple skin is often used to add flavor and color to many dishes.
 Similar to the traditional banana, this tropical fruit is imported from Central America, generally Ecuador.
 Red bananas are great in fruit compotes and salads or used in baking as you would any banana.

 Larger and firmer than dessert bananas, plantains are commonly used as vegetables rather than fruits because of their lower sugar content.
 Extremely popular in Latin American countries, plantains are also favored in West Indian and African cooking.
-Plantains are rarely eaten raw unless completely black to insure ripeness, and are usually baked or fried and served like a potato.
+Plantains are rarely eaten raw unless completely black to ensure ripeness, and are usually baked or fried and served like a potato.
 These “cooking bananas” have a mild, squash-like flavor and are used in a wide range of savory dishes.